Research Data UMC Utrecht

 When your request is approved, the appropriate license CC-BY, CC0, UMC Utrecht License or Data Sharing Agreement needs to be concluded, depending on the classification of the data.
 UMCU will determine the appropriate license.
 Please make sure in advance that you can agree to these terms and conditions.
 The Data Sharing Agreement template we use has been set up in conjunction with legal advisors of all Dutch academic hospitals.

 > Data Sharing Agreement (under DTA in English)

 Data Request Procedure

 The principle investigator (or responsible person) of the dataset will decide if (and under what restrictions) the research data can be shared.
-A data access committee will determine whether the data is reused with correct ethical and legal basis (including privacy), and if it is compliant with our quality norms.
+By means of a decentralized assessment it is determined whether the data is will be reused with correct ethical and legal basis (including privacy), and if it is compliant with our quality norms.
 Depending on the dataset and the request, the handling of your request can take 1 to 6 weeks.
 Both the fact that your request has been received and whether or not it is granted, will be communicated to you.
 If you have any questions about the procedure please contact: firstname.lastname@example.org

 Research data can either be visited by or transferred to you.